 Recognizing the importance of adequate water supplies to Florida's future, the Florida Legislature has established a process for water supply planning through Florida's Community Planning Act Water Resources Act.
 The state's water management districts must periodically evaluate whether adequate water supplies exist to meet the needs of their areas.
-If a district finds that the water supply will not be adequate, it must prepare a regional water supply plan, identifying alternative ways in which water supply needs can be met for the next 20 years.
-Local governments that fall within an area subject to a regional water supply plan are required to amend their comprehensive plan to adopt a water supply plan covering at least a ten-year period.
+If a district finds that the water supply will not be adequate, it must prepare a regional water supply plan, that identifies alternative ways in which water supply needs can be met for the next 20 years.
+Each local government that falls within an area subject to a regional water supply plan is required to amend its comprehensive plan to adopt a water supply plan covering at least a ten-year period.
 The water supply plan includes a work plan and addresses the water supply sources and facilities necessary to meet existing and projected water use needs, considering the applicable regional water supply plan.

-Section 373.709, Florida Statutes, Section 163.3177(6)(c)3, Florida Statutes, requires that the water supply and work plan be updated within 18 months after a water management district's governing board approves an updated regional water supply plan to reflect whatever changes in the regional plan affect their local water supply and work plan.
+Sections 373.709 and 163.3177(6)(c)3, Florida Statutes, require that a local government's water supply and work plan be updated within 18 months after a water management district's governing board approves an updated regional water supply plan.
+The purpose of the update is to reflect any changes in the regional plan that affect the local water supply and work plan.

 In order to meet water supply and water facilities planning requirements, local government comprehensive plans must address the following:

-- Coordinate appropriate aspects of their comprehensive plan with the appropriate water management district's regional water supply plan.
+- Coordinate appropriate aspects of the comprehensive plan with the appropriate water management district's regional water supply plan.
 [Section 163.3177(4)(a), Florida Statutes.]

-- Revise the Capital Improvements Element to identify capital improvements projects to be implemented in the first 5 years of the work plan for which the local government is responsible, including both publicly and privately funded water supply projects necessary to achieve and maintain adopted level of service standards; and adopt a five-year schedule of capital improvements to include those projects as either funded or unfunded, and if unfunded, assigned a level of priority for funding.
-[163.3177(3)(a)4, Florida Statutes.]
+- Revise the Capital Improvements Element to identify capital improvements projects to be implemented in the first 5 years of the work plan for which the local government is responsible, including both publicly and privately funded water supply projects necessary to achieve and maintain adopted level of service standards; and adopt a five-year schedule of capital improvements to include those projects as either funded or unfunded, and if unfunded, assign a level of priority for funding.
+[Section 163.3177(3)(a)4, Florida Statutes.]

 - Revise the Intergovernmental Coordination Element to adopt principles and guidelines to be used to coordinate the comprehensive plan with the regional water supply authority (if applicable) and with the applicable regional water supply plan.
-[163.3177(6)(h)1, Florida Statutes.]
+[Section 163.3177(6)(h)1, Florida Statutes.]

 Applicable Florida Statutes

-Guidelines for Preparing Water Supply Facilities Work Plan
+Guidelines for Preparing a Water Supply Facilities Work Plan

 - A Guide to the Preparation of the Water Supply Facilities Work Plan - This document addresses the scope and content of the required ten-year water supply facilities work plan, identifies the data and analysis that is needed, and includes recommendations for adopting the work plan into the comprehensive plan.
 It also identifies sources of information available to local governments.
 Examples of adopted water supply facilities work plans are included in this document.